BasicWolf/archived-concrete-settings/docs/src/index.rst

 .. code-block:: pycon

    >>>  print(app_settings.DEBUG)
    True

    >>> print(AppSettings.DEBUG.__doc__)
    Turns debug mode on/off

-Concrete Settings aims to provide a conveniet way to define and use application startup settings for developers and an end-users:
+Concrete Settings aims to provide a conveniet way to define and use application initialization settings for developers and end-users:

 .. uml::